 Mexican chorizo is quite different from Spanish chorizo.
 The meat is usually ground, rather than chopped, and the sausage is fresh rather than cured.
 The red color of Mexican chorizo usually comes from spicy red pepper rather than the smoked paprika you find in Spanish chorizo.
-Pork fat is often added to the meat mixture, other spices, and vinegar.
+Pork fat is often added to the meat mixture, along with other spices and vinegar.
 The links are short and air dried for one day to a week.

 Mexican chorizo is sold raw and must be cooked prior to eating.
 It can be cooked either in its casing or removed from the casing and cooked like ground meat.
 Mexican chorizo is a popular grill item but is also used in place of ground beef in tacos, burritos, chili, burgers, soups, and even egg dishes.

 Where to Buy Chorizo

-Thanks to the popularization of ethnic cuisine in the United States, both Spanish and Mexican chorizo sausages are widely available in most major grocery stores.
+Thanks to the popularization of global cuisine in the United States, both Spanish and Mexican chorizo sausages are widely available in most major grocery stores.